Biggy1606/my-vite-react-template-2023/README.md

 # Personal UI tool stack

 Toolstack for my UI projects.
+I try to use `bun`.
 > It was challenging stuff to configure, but now it works like a charm...
-I hope.
+I think.

 Used technologies: